MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     The state simulation feature showing all the options
 :::image-end:::

 Select the **\:hover** checkbox.
 A yellow dot now appears next to the DOM element, indicating that the DOM element has a simulated state.
-Also, the **Cats** button in the sidebar navigation menu is now highlighted in the page, as if the mouse pointer were hovering over it.
+Also, the **Cats** link in the sidebar navigation menu is now highlighted in the page, as if the mouse pointer were hovering over it.

 :::image type="complex" source="../media/a11y-testing-hover-simulated.msft.png" alt-text="DevTools simulating a hover state" lightbox="../media/a11y-testing-hover-simulated.msft.png":::
     DevTools simulating a hover state